shreya-001/GreenVine/README.md

 4. 3rd step is repeated for the unhealthy images.

 > With the help of the above steps we were able to increase the size of the dataset.

+After the augmentation the distribution between healthy and unhealthy images are 49.8% and 50.2% respectively.